fahodzi/kakalika/README.md

    the command line option ensure you run as the web server's user so that permissions are properly checked.

+After installation completes successfuly:

-5. Delete the install directory or make it inaccesible to the web server
+1. Delete the `install` directory or make it inaccesible to the web server
-6. Protect the config directory and make it read only
+2. Protect the `config` directory and make it read only
-6. Point your browser to the document root and enjoy Kakalika
+3. Point your browser to the document root and enjoy Kakalika

 Contributing